Local Actions

 Best Practices

-Develop plans and policies to support safe access for people walking:
+Develop plans and policies to support safe access for walking:

 • Require connected street networks for new developments.
 A traditional street grid provides more route choices, including for people walking.